From a village where men are banned to the cradle of humanity, these are the most interesting facts about Kenya.

 4. Kenya is named after Mount Kenya (the country’s highest peak).
 The meaning of the name is unclear but may derive from the Kikuyu, Embu, and Kamba words “kirinyaga,” “kirenyaa,” and “kiinyaa” – all of which mean “God’s resting place”

-5. Kenya was colonised by Britain first as part of the British East African Protectorate from 1895 and then as a crown colony administered by a British governor from 1920 onwards.
+5. Kenya was colonized by Britain first as part of the British East African Protectorate in 1895 and then as a crown colony administered by a British governor from 1920 onwards.

 6. The Kenyan flag is made up of horizontal stripes of black, red and green separated by thinner white stripes.
 In the centre is a shield and two crossed spears.
 Black represents the indigenous population, red the struggle for freedom, green the land and white unity and peace.
 The shield and spears are carried by the Maasai people and reflect the traditional ways of life in Kenya.

-7. Kenya achieved independence from the UK in 1963 following a drawn-out guerrilla war with the British colonisers who committed a number of atrocities including massacres of civilians.
+7. Kenya achieved independence from the UK in 1963 following a drawn-out guerrilla war with the British colonizers who committed a number of atrocities, including massacres of civilians.

 8. The name of the capital city, Nairobi, stems from the Maasai phrase meaning “cool waters” and refers to a cold water stream that flowed through the area during the 19th century.

-9. Nairobi has been nicknamed ‘Nairobbery’ by expats living there due to its poor safety levels.
+9. Nairobi was once nicknamed ‘Nairobbery’ by expats living there due to its crime rate and poor safety levels.

 10. Just outside the city is Nairobi National Park, home to plentiful wildlife that can be viewed against a backdrop of city skyscrapers and planes coming into land.
 It’s one of the world’s only national parks bordering a capital city and also home to home to the world’s densest concentration of black rhinos (over 50).